 When many of us think of summertime, we think of vacations.
 Maybe you head to the beach.
 Some people prefer the mountains.
 Others want to tour the city or travel abroad.
+Perhaps this summer a staycation is in order.
 Wherever you like to go, I want to remind you that summertime is NOT a time to take a vacation from God.
 Indeed, our relationship to God is important no matter the season.
 If you have children, then I’m sure you want them to keep growing spiritually over the summer, too.
 So, how do we do that?
 Using the acronym, PT FROG, here are six secrets to summertime spiritual success for students, five of which work just as well for adults.

 [For the visual learners, check out the video devotional version of this post: Six Secrets.
 Yes, I look younger in the video–because I was!]